philmander/browser-bunyan/README.md

 ## Current status

 Browser Bunyan was originally forked from an already mature library with a rich feature set and stable API.
-Furthermore, the browser environment is less complex that server (no streams etc).
+Furthermore, the browser environment is less complex than the server (no real streams etc).
 Consequently, I've found it doesn't need much work.
 Hopefully this is a testament to the quality of the codebase.
 So, don't be too concerned if you don't see that much activity in this repo.
 Please do raise issues for bugs, feature requests and ideas.

 ## Install